michaeltd/bashpass/readme.md

 This application assumes you can secure the safety of your computer at least for the duration of its operation.

-A potentially misplaced hard drive if examined by a file recovery tool could reveal unencrypted version of password database files (.db3).
+*.db3 files used by this application get shredded upon trapped exit signals, otherwise a potentially misplaced hard drive if examined by a file recovery tool could reveal unencrypted version of password database files.

-### Workarounds

-by shredding along with removing unencrypted .db3 files upon trapped exit signals.

 ## TODOS